DaoFuying/RepliChrom/README.md

 **Acknowledgements**

-This work was supported by the National Nature Scientific Foundation of China (82130112) and China Postdoctoral Science Foundation (2023TQ0047, GZC20230380).
-This research is also supported by the Ministry of Education, Singapore, under its Academic Research Fund Tier 1 Thematic (RT5/22) awarded to M.J.F.
-(PI).
-This research is supported by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship awarded to FYD.
+This study was supported by the National Nature Scientific Foundation of China (62172078, 62402089, 62373079), China Postdoctoral Science Foundation (2023TQ0047, GZC20230380).
+This study was also supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG3-GV-2023-014) and by the Ministry of Education, Singapore under its Academic Research Fund Tier 1 Thematic (RT5/22), both awarded to Melissa J. Fullwood (PI).
+Thanks to the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship for supporting Fuying Dao.